UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 3         3       2.50         1580      1321     2.0           0     2          3      8        1080            500      2014             0    98107  47.6688 -122.402           1530        1357      565091.6250      680000.0
 ```

-Notes: And we predict on unseen examples using the built model
+Notes: And we predict on unseen examples using the built model.

 ---